Secant varieties of generalised Grassmannians: Introduction

 \section{Introduction}

 This work provides a complete and uniform description of the identifiable locus and singular locus of secant varieties of lines to any cominuscule variety, extending and unifying results obtained for Grassmannians and Spinor varieties in \cite{galganostaffolani2022grass, galgano2023spinor}.
-Combined with the more algebraic analysis due to Manivel--Micha\l{}ek in \cite{manivelmichaleksecants}, our results aim to give a richer understanding of the geometry of secant (and tangential) varieties to cominuscule varieties. \\
+Combined with the more algebraic analysis due to Manivel--Micha\l{}ek in \cite{manivelmichaleksecants}, our results aim to give a richer understanding of the geometry of secant (and tangential) varieties to cominuscule varieties.
+Moreover, we introduce a finer version of the classical Terracini locus, called {\em strong-Terracini locus}. \\